About Jordan Erickson (Owner)

 From there I started tearing computers apart and learning how they worked inside and out.
 I also immersed myself in the (then emerging) Internet, and the open source operating system Linux.

 I graduated from Empire College in 1999, just 9 months after graduating High School, as a Technical Support Specialist.
-This gave me the core networking knowledge I desired to be able to position myself into a professional network engineering and systems administration career.
+This gave me the core networking knowledge I needed to be able to position myself into a professional network engineering and systems administration career.

 Prior to launching LNS, I worked in various technical positions.
 The last two positions I held were at a satellite data communications provider in Petaluma (systems and network engineer) and an 11-branch collection of North & East Bay banks (desktop, network and server support).
 As well as these former positions, early on in my career I worked at a computer repair & sales shop in Windsor (hardware & software repair, new systems, sales and inventory) and a local Internet service provider in Rohnert Park providing customer support.